 Teaching and subject expertise

-Director of GeoAcademy (an initiative to address the skills gap in UK geoinformation agencies)
+I am the Programme Director for the Short Course in GIS and the Director of GeoAcademy (an initiative to address the skills gap in UK geoinformation agencies)

-President, The British Cartographic Society
+Immediate Past President, British Cartographic Society

 Chair, ICA Commission on Topographic Mapping